justinsaraceno/CoreDependencyInjection/README.md

 # CoreDependencyInjection
-Sample solution showing DI in ASP.NET and Console App
+Sample .NET Core 1.0 (RTM) solution showing Depeendency Injection in both an **ASP.NET Core** app and a **Console** app.

+For more details, see my [blog post](http://www.justinsaraceno.com/2016/06/built-in-dependency-injection-support-with-net-core/).